 Life jackets are worn for all watersports, small boats and even on our 50’ yacht boats while under sail or power.
 Harnesses are worn during all night sails.

 On land, safety continues to be our highest priority.
-In every case students are given clear boundaries (and the attractions and highlights within those boundaries so students are not tempted to stray).
+In every case, students are given clear boundaries (and the attractions and highlights within those boundaries so students are not tempted to stray).
 During daytime excursions, our staff members wear their staff shirts and join the students ashore to provide area supervision throughout the designated areas and particularly at points of interest.
 Students must travel in buddy groups and check in on a regular basis.
 During evenings ashore, students and staff are together at all times.
-The venues are carefully chosen for the students’ enjoyment and with foremost consideration for safety and supervision.
+The venues are carefully chosen for the student’s enjoyment and with foremost consideration for safety and supervision.

 Our entire staff undergoes Wilderness First Aid training (WFA), a 16-hour program which far exceeds basic first aid training.
 This specialized training allows them to assess and initiate treatment for injuries and illnesses before seeking professional help.
 In addition, each program has a dedicated medical officer with an EMT certification, or has completed the more advanced Wilderness First Responder training (WFR), an 80-hour certification.
-During our comprehensive pre-season training, we use emergency simulations to further prepare our staff for the specific conditions.

 Yes.
 Once you submit an application and you have selected an adventure, we will contact you with instructions on how to log into your secure online account where you’ll have access to all of your enrollment forms and be able to check your progress and manage the rest of the enrollment process yourself.
 As the summer approaches, you will hear from us frequently with helpful hints to make your trip a complete success.
+Additionally, you will receive instructions on how to contact our BVI office during the program and how to download photos of your camper!

 All Sail Caribbean instructors are handpicked from a pool of over a hundred candidates each year.
 Only those with excellent credentials from recognized sailing and scuba institutions or exceptional backgrounds in marine science and outdoor education are considered for positions.
 Because this is an important time in your life, and because this program can make such a positive impact on your personal growth, we require that all staff also have strong backgrounds in working with teenagers.
 Being a skilled sailor, diver, or marine biologist, is not enough.
 Personal interviews with our senior staff (most often Mike Liese), and extremely thorough reference and background checks are done without exception.